andrewwoods/temperance/README.md

-# Bones
+# Temperance
 __A Lightweight Wordpress Development Theme__

-Bones is designed to make the life of developers easier.
-It's built using HTML5 & has a strong semantic foundation.
-It was updated recently using some of the HTML5 Boilerplate's recommended markup and setup.
+Temperance was forked recently from Bones It's still built using HTML5 & has a strong semantic foundation.
+However, I'm planning to add some accessibility features so that you can have an accessible WordPress starter theme.
+The name Temperance was chosen as homage to Machado's Bones project as well as TV's forensic anthropologist Temperance Brennan.
+It's important to me that this provides enough to help you, without getting in your way.
 It's constantly growing so be sure to check back often if you are a frequent user.
 I'm always open to contribution. :)

-Designed by **Eddie Machado**: http://themble.com/bones

 Special Thanks to:
+* Originally Designed by **Eddie Machado**: http://themble.com/bones
 * Paul Irish & the HTML5 Boilerplate
 * Yoast for some WP functions & optimization ideas
 * Andrew Rogers for code optimization